First Restoration: The Charter

 While a compromise with revolutionary heritage, the Charter of 1814 gave a predominant place to the sovereign, Louis XVIII.

 Before the Allies left France, a constitution had to be drafted.
-Louis XVIII could not conceive returning to the French throne by popular call.
-He rejected the senatorial constitutional project and entrusted a varied commission (former émigrés, constituents, imperial nobles) with drafting a new text.
-Rather than "constitution," it was decided to speak of a Charter, granted on June 4, 1814 by the sovereign continuing predecessors' concessions.
-This link to the past was omnipresent, notably in terms: the text aimed to "reconnect the chain of time", neglected the revolutionary and imperial period by speaking of the "nineteenth year of the reign", judging he was king since his nephew's death in the Temple prison in 1795, and inscribed the charter in the lineage of concessions by Louis VI the Fat in the early 12th centuryth century.
+Louis XVIII could not conceive of returning to the throne of France through a call from the people.
+He rejected the Senate's proposed constitution and entrusted the drafting of a new text to a commission of varied composition (former emigrants, members of the Constituent Assembly, nobles of the Empire).
+Rather than using the term "constitution," it was decided to speak of a "Charter", granted on 4 June 1814 by the sovereign in continuity with the concessions offered by his predecessors.
+This desire for a link with the past is omnipresent, particularly in the terms used: the text wishes to "rejoin the chain of time," neglects the revolutionary and imperial period by speaking of the "nineteenth year of the reign" of the sovereign, thus judging that he has been king since the death of his nephew in the Temple prison in 1795, and places the charter in the line of concessions made by Louis VI the Fat in the early 12th century.
 The sovereign renounced the sacre tradition to avoid offending moderates.

-The Charter was a compromise text, preserving many revolutionary and imperial achievements while restoring the Bourbon dynasty.
+The Charter intended to be a text of compromise, preserving many achievements of the Revolution and the Empire, while restoring the Bourbon dynasty.
 Its first part recognized equality before the law, tax, public employment access, religious freedom (though Catholicism was state religion), and press freedom.
 National goods were favorably treated for revolutionary buyers: only unsold goods returned to émigrés.
 Political amnesty was declared for pre-1814 acts.
-The Charter established a king-dominated regime with decisive institutional role: "All authority (resides) in France in the person of the King."
-He could declare war and peace, govern by ordinances if needed, and was inviolable.
+The Charter established a regime dominated by the person of the king, who had a decisive role in the institutions: "All authority (resides) in France in the person of the King."
+He could declare war and sign peace, govern by ordinance if the situation required it, and his person was inviolable.
 He held executive, legislative, and judicial powers.
-He proposed and promulgated laws, could dissolve the Chamber of Deputies or alter the Chamber of Peers majority by appointing new members.
+It was he who proposed and promulgated laws, and he could at will dissolve the Chamber of Deputies or change the majority in the Chamber of Peers by appointing new members.